RostyslavOnysh/book-store/README.md

 * This command will start containers for your application and the database in Docker.
 * After a successful launch, you can interact with your application's API.
 You can use tools like ***Postman or Swagger*** to interact with the API and verify its functionality.

+  # Using Swagger
+* User Registration
+1. Open Postman or another tool for sending HTTP requests.
+2. Create a POST request to /auth/register to register a new user.
+In the request body, provide the necessary information, such as email, password, first name, last name, and shipping address etc.
+3. Send the request, and the user will be registered.

+* Using Swagger
+After successfully registering a user, you are ready to use Swagger for documenting and testing your API.
+You can follow these steps:
+1. Start your application and navigate to the URL where you have set up Swagger.
+This typically looks like http://your_server/api/swagger-ui/.
+2. You may be prompted for a login and password to authenticate in Swagger.
+Enter the login you used during registration (usually your email address), along with the corresponding password.
+3. Now you can use Swagger to view and test various endpoints of your API.
+Swagger provides a convenient interface for making requests and checking the functionality of your application.

 # Contact ♨️📬
 Feel free to contact the author for any questions or feedback: